alexcnsf/MasteryCards/README.md

 Unfortunately since my numerous attempts to automize this have failed, you have to manually move the png files you have collected from your pdf to Anki media folder for them to be displayed on your flashcards.

-To do this you have to copy the contents of the created folder **anki_media** in the working directory and paste it into the Anki media folder located at:
+To do this you have to copy the contents of the created folder **anki_media** in your working directory and paste it into the Anki media folder located at:

 - On MacOs: ~/Library/Application Support/Anki2/<YourProfileName>/collection.media